outlearn-content/angular/modules/unit-testing.md

 It is important to be aware of this when writing tests for directives that use 'element' transclusion.
-If you place the directive on the root element of the DOM fragment that you pass to {@link $compile, then the DOM node returned from the linking function will be the comment node and you will lose the ability to access the template and transcluded content.
+If you place the directive on the root element of the DOM fragment that you pass to $compile, then the DOM node returned from the linking function will be the comment node and you will lose the ability to access the template and transcluded content.

 ```javascript